Undergraduate degrees: B.A. or B.S.

 - Join theatrical clubs, such as the Arts Collaboration, Pocket Playhouse, or Absolute Improv, where students can delve into the world of art, dance, and music and incorporate new elements into workshops and performances.

-- UO students participate in competitions from the Northwest Drama Conference and the American College Theater Festival, which are dedicated to enriching college theater throughout the United States.
+- UO students participate in the American College Theater Festival, a year-round program dedicated to enriching college theater throughout the United States.

 - Spring break workshops and theater panels at the Oregon Shakespeare Festival in Ashland, Oregon, provide a great opportunity to see top-notch theater and work with professionals at the highest level.